 Circular economy

-ALPLA has set itself the goal of being the most sustainable packaging manufacturer and is very much committed to realising the four Rs:
+ALPLA has set itself the goal of being the most sustainable packaging manufacturer and is working with great commitment to realise the four Rs:

 • Reduce